Samuel M. Bay: The Dred Scott case

 In 1847, Dred Scott made his first legal contest for freedom in St. Louis, Missouri.
 Judge Alexander Hamilton presided over the case and Samuel M. Bay acted as Scott's attorney.
 Francis B. Murdoch was the Scotts' original attorney and filed three suits against Irene Emerson, Dred and Harriet's former owner for trespass and false imprisonment.
 Murdoch was replaced by Charles D. Drake.
 More than a year passed from the time of Scott's first petition filed with the court and by the time the case was ready for trial, Drake had left St. Louis, in May or June 1847.
 Drake prepared the case, but Bay handled the proceedings in court.

 To argue his case, Bay needed to prove that Scott had been taken into a free state and that he was presently a slave owned by Irene Emerson.
 Bay established that Scott had been a slave taken into free territory, brought back to Missouri, and was being held there as a slave.
 Testimony attested to this fact, establishing that Scott was Irene Emerson's slave in Missouri and had accompanied her to Forts Armstrong and Snelling.
 It was also established in testimony that Mrs. Emerson still claimed Scott as her slave in Missouri.
 Bay thought at this point he had all the evidence to secure Scott's freedom.
 However, the defense argued that Scott had not legally proven that Mrs. Emerson was claiming him as a slave.
 During cross examination of Samuel Russell, who had testified that he hired Scott from Mrs. Emerson, thus establishing her ownership of Scott, Russell admitted that it was in fact his wife who had hired Scott.
 Russell's testimony was dismissed as hearsay.
 The Scotts lost their case.
 Irene Emerson was allowed to keep Dred and Harriet as slaves because no one could prove that they were her slaves.
-After waiting on the case for a year, the Scotts were ultimately denied their freedom.